 The easiest is to buy a jar of ají Amarillo paste.
 It’s available in many supermarkets, almost all Latino supermarkets, and on Amazon (affiliate link).
 Other uses of Ají Amarillo paste are Papas a la huancaína (a delicious appetizer of boiled potatoes with salsa huancaína) and Causa Rellena (appetizer).

 Fresh ají Amarillo is available during the summer in Latin groceries sometimes.

 Is Ají de Gallina a spicy dish?

-For dinner at home, I serve the Ají de Gallina with white rice and boiled potatoes; for dessert, try Lucuma Tres Leches.
+For dinner at home, I serve it with white rice and boiled potatoes; try Lucuma Tres Leches for dessert.
 Your guests will leave extremely happy!Print

 - 3 whole chicken breasts